ropensci/roweb3/content/blog/2025-05-15-puentes-y-comunidades-mi-camino-como-campeona-de-ropensci/index.en.md

 ### What remains after the momentum

-Participating in the rOpenSci Champions program was the starting point to create something I didn't know I could build.
+Participating in the rOpenSci Champions Program was the starting point to create something I didn't know I could build.
 It encouraged me to move from using R to developing a package in R, and from the chaos of data to designing a tool meant for other people to work better.
 But, above all, it connected me with a community that believes in sharing what it knows, in accompanying each other in the process and in opening paths for those who come after.
-Today arcenso continues to grow, and so do I: with new ideas, new challenges and the desire to continue building in community and for the community.
+Today ARcenso continues to grow, and so do I: with new ideas, new challenges and the desire to continue building in community and for the community.